mgabor1979-lang/spective-talent-flow/CRON_JOBS.md

 ## Overview

-This document describes the automated background jobs (cron jobs) that run in the Spective Talent Flow application.
+This document describes the automated background jobs (cron jobs) that run in the Spective  application.

 ## Availability Email Reminder Cron Job